mihaita-tinta/switch-to-java/lesson 3/README.md

 * An example on how to do it can be found in LocationRepository
 * You need to implement CRUD operations for the other entities.
 This will help you with the next tasks.
 	You can find the TODOs in the panel below:

 ![create_tables](https://github.com/mihaita-tinta/switch-to-java/blob/master/lesson%203/part2/create_tables.PNG)

+* **LocationRepositoryTest** is used to test the functionality of the LocationRepository.
+You need to test your code in the same way.
+	Don't forget **to extend RepositoryIntegrationTest** when you do it.